 IT service providers help major enterprises and small business owners to make a smooth transition into a cloud-based business model, all while saving money in the process.

-Another major area for money savings is through software audits.
+Another way to reduce your IT costs is through software audits.
 Maybe you’ve already switched to cloud services, but you bought the licenses in bulk, and forgot to remove them as jobs and necessary users shifted.

 With software audits, you can be sure that every license you’re paying for is being used to its full capacity.
 Don’t throw away money on applications and licenses you don’t need.